jeffchheng/brains-base/content/blog/2019-12-29-anime-of-the-decade/index.md

 This is such a sweet slice-of-life, comedy show.
 Despite the eclectic cast of mythological dragons, the show remains very grounded.
 It's more about character interactions than anything.

 The standout moment was when I accidentally started watching episode 4 as my first episode.
 Kanna wanted to go to elementary school and was shopping for school supplies.
-She wanted a cute keychain but noticed Kobayashi commenting she didn't have enough money and to put it on her card.
+She wanted a cute keychain but noticed Kobayashi commenting she didn't have enough money and had to put it on her card.
 Kanna saw this and put the keychain back.
-Just... so precious. 😭😭😭
+So _precious_. 😭😭😭

 ### 2017 Honorable Mention #2: Recovery of an MMO Junkie